Weddings have long been a source of joy and hope, signaling a couple’s bright future for friends and family to celebrate.

 The traditions that go along with wedding celebrations often make the day even more special.
 They can become an integral part of the ceremony and reception, connecting you and your loved ones to the generations of people that came before you.

 The history of some of our longstanding wedding traditions is often as fascinating as the traditions themselves!
-Here are some of our favorites, the origins of which may surprise you!
+As Boston wedding planners, we have compiled some of our favorites, the origins of which may surprise you!

 Something Borrowed Something Blue

 “Make sure you have something borrowed and something blue!”

 Brides have heeded this wedding day advice for centuries, yet most are unaware that it originated as a British, Victorian-era rhyme.
 Following its wisdom meant the happy couple had everything they needed for a happy and successful marriage.

 Here’s the rhyme in full:

 “Something old, something new, something borrowed, something blue, and a sixpence in your shoe.”

 “Something old” connects brides to their past and their family history.
 While a wedding is a new beginning, it is a symbol of life continuing on to the next generation.
 “Something old” represents the value of bringing one’s family of origin to a new marriage.